raspberrypilearning/fruit-salad/en/step_2.md

 ![Fruit salad Code tab](images/fruit-code-tab.gif)

+--- /task ---

+--- task ---
 Add a `when I receive`{:class="block3events"} block:

 ```blocks3
 when I receive [add]
 ```

-The blocks under this block will run when you click on the stage.
+All blocks under this block will now run when you click on the Stage.

 --- /task ---